-An electronic copy of this written explanation is available at http://uhcc.hawaii.edu/titlelX/docs/TitlelXBrochure.pdf
+An electronic copy of this written explanation (https://go.hawaii.edu/agh) is available for your information.

 Complaint Resolution Process

 Kapi'olani Community College's disciplinary process includes a prompt, fair, and impartial investigation and resolution process.
 In all instances, the process will be conducted in a manner that is consistent with University policy and that is transparent to the accuser and the accused.